top of page

 Access to databases that contain past auction, and sales data are real business expenses for an appraiser (or rare book dealer).
 The rarer your item, the more likely time and special resources must be applied to determine the current monetary value of the item.

-The summation of book values concerns book condition.
+The summation of book values returns to "book condition."
 Beat up, greasy books, missing pages are rarely worth a lot of money.
 Book condition matters.
 If the book is about a subject collectors collect, and it is rare, then a bit more grace is given to beat up books.
 There is an exception to every rule about books.
 If you have questions about your book, or collection of books please feel free to give me a phone call.
 I enjoy discussing the options that may resolve the mysteries concerning a book.
 There is no charge for the initial discussion.

 AREA OF FOCUS